Faculty Associate Program

 • Teaching large courses

-Participation in learning communities may be open to all members of the BGSU teaching community or be limited to a specific demographic of the BGSU teaching community (e.g., graduate student instructors, new full-time faculty, etc.).
-Learning communities are usually limited to 10-15 participants.
+Participation in communities may be open to all members of the BGSU teaching community or be limited to a specific demographic of the BGSU teaching community (e.g., graduate student instructors, new full-time faculty, etc.).
+Communities of practice are usually limited to 10-15 participants.

-Learning communities may last one semester or for one academic year, unless stated otherwise in the requirements for the specific FA position.
-The frequency, length, and modality of learning community meetings may be determined based on the goals and activities of the community.
+Communities may last one semester or for one academic year.
+Communities that last one semester will be offered during both the fall and spring semesters.
+The frequency, length, and modality of community meetings may be determined based on the goals and activities of the community.

-Learning community deliverables may include written works (e.g., manuscript, blog post, white paper, etc.), sessions or presentations (e.g., CFE workshop or panel discussion, Teaching & Learning Summit session, conference presentation, etc.), resources (e.g., Just-in-Time Resource for the CFE website, infographic, multimedia presentation, rubric or assessment tool, etc.), or other materials (e.g., creation of a new certificate program or online course or module, etc.).
+Participants in the community will complete and submit deliverables either individually or collaboratively.
+Deliverables may include written works (e.g., discussion board posts, reflection papers, etc.), sessions or presentations (e.g., CFE workshop or panel discussion, Teaching & Learning Summit session, conference presentation, etc.), resources (e.g., Just-in-Time Resource for the CFE website), or other materials (e.g., infographic, multimedia presentation, rubric or assessment tool, creation of a new certificate program or online course or module, etc.).

-After designing the learning community in collaboration with the CFE team, you will provide a description of the community to the CFE to be published on their website, and you will participate in CFE’s marketing efforts, including a virtual info session at the beginning of the semester that your learning community starts.
+After designing the community in collaboration with the CFE team, you will provide a description of the community to the CFE to be published on their website, and you will participate in CFE’s marketing efforts.

-At the end of each semester, the CFE will collect learning community participant feedback and share the feedback with you.
-At the culmination of each learning community, the CFE will collect deliverables from the learning community participants.
+At the end of each semester, the CFE will collect community participant feedback and share the feedback with you.
+At the culmination of each community, the CFE will collect the community’s deliverables from the Faculty Associates.
 The data gathered from the participant feedback surveys and deliverables will be used for CFE annual reporting and program evaluation and to inform future offerings as well as overall CFE continuous improvement plans.

 • Have a clear topic that is either related to your learning community’s professional development theme or another area of your expertise.